ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

   In JSON, the "trust_anchors" value is an object with one or more outer entries, each of which is associated with a trust anchor purpose.
 The following applies for each outer entry:

-  * The outer entry's key specifies the associated trust anchor purpose taken from the 'Name' column' of the "EDHOC Trust Anchor Purposes" registry.
+  * The outer entry's key specifies the associated trust anchor purpose taken from the 'Name' column of the "EDHOC Trust Anchor Purposes" registry.

   * The outer entry's value is an object or an array of at least two objects.
 Each object includes one inner entry, specifying the pair for a trust anchor TA of type TYPE.
 The inner entry is formatted as follows: